Let's talk about flipping books on Amazon, shall we?

 Where to Find Books to Sell/Resell on Amazon

 I can feel that you are already excited about your book-selling journey.
-But you may be wandering where to find these books.
+But you may wonder where to find these books.

 The great thing is that you can find books to purchase for cheap and resell for profit in a lot of different places.

-Before you start looking for books to resell, make sure there’s an audience looking to buy those books.
+Before you look for books to resell, make sure there’s an audience looking to buy those books.

 Use Amazon’s “Best Sellers” list on Amazon.com.
 Go through the list and see what’s selling.
-You’re looking for the types of books along with the subject matter for the book.
+You’re looking for the books along with the subject for the book.

 - Books published in the last 10 years

-- Esoteric books (books that offer private, secret, confidential information; occult, masonry, etc.)
+- Esoteric books (books that offer private information, occult, masonry, etc.)

 Here are several places to search and find books to resell.
 Mark your calendar for the sales, so you can plan all the places to visit.